xsolla/xsolla-sdk-php/README.md

 ```

 Once you've finished the handling of notifications on your server, please set up the URL that will receive all webhook notifications on the Settings page for your project.

+## Troubleshooting

+You can find solutions for the most frequently encountered errors in our [documentation](http://developers.xsolla.com/#php_troubleshooting).

 ## Additional resources